uhray/crud-mongoose/README.md

 This method does an `aggregate` one the *Model* using the *query* object as a `$match` pipeline.

+> NOTE: This feature is in beta.
+We haven't had a ton of time to test, but needed it for some work.

 Everything operates the same as [findAll](#findAll), with these changes:

 **Removed Functionality from findAll**: